Skip to content

 DISHONESTY (The Cost of Lying)

 • Destroys TRUST: Once you lie, people question everything you say.
-Trust = hard to build, easy to destroy.
+Trust is hard to build, easy to destroy.

 • Damages RELATIONSHIPS: Lies create distance.
 Intimacy requires honesty.
-Deception = relational barrier.
+Deception is a relational barrier.

-• Grieves GOD: Proverbs 12:22—God DETESTS lying.
+• Grieves GOD: Proverbs 12:22, God DETESTS lying.
 Sin separates us from Him.
-Dishonesty = spiritual damage.
+Dishonesty is spiritual damage.

 • Leads to MORE lies: One lie requires more lies to cover it.
-Web of deception grows.
-Proverbs 11:3—duplicity destroys.
+The web of deception grows.
+Proverbs 11:3, duplicity destroys.

 • Erodes CHARACTER: Each lie makes the next easier.
-Dishonesty becomes habit.
-Character = built or destroyed by choices.
+Dishonesty becomes a habit.
+Character is built or destroyed by choices.

 INTEGRITY (The Fruit of Honesty)